AllStarLink/ASL3-Manual/docs/user-guide/index.md

 # ASL3 User's Guide

-This is the ASL3 User's Guide.
-No doubt you're you've noticed the new format.
+This is the AllStarLink version 3 User's Guide.
+No doubt you're you've noticed this is not a Wiki.
+The [ASL Wiki](https://wiki.allstarlink.org) still exists while this manual covers ASL3 specifics.
 Did you see the "Next" and "Previous" menu items?
+Those will page to the next section of this document.
 We think you'll find those provide an orderly way to learn about ASL3.

 ## What's New?